 RF field strength varies with antenna type and distance.
-At 10cm from the antenna the field strength may be up to 70V/m and at 1m it will have reduced to 7V/m.
-In general, CE-marked products are for residential/commercial areas and light industry as they can withstand a minimum of 3V/m.
+10cm away from the antenna, the field strength may be up to 70V/m and 1m away it will have reduced to 7V/m.
+In general, CE-marked products are for residential/commercial areas and light industry that can withstand a minimum of 3V/m.